RCJacH/RCJacH.github.io/content/post/review/scoop.md

 Type 'Scoop help <command>' to get help for a specific command.
 ```

-Some commands are used for developers or maintainers to create app manifests, a JSON file that describes how to install/uninstall a program.
+Some commands are used for developers or maintainers to create an app manifest - a JSON file that describes how to install/uninstall a program.
 As a user, the six most commonly used commands are `bucket`, `install`, `list`, `search`, `uninstall`, and `update`.

 ### Scoop Bucket

-There are something Scoop does not have, for everything else, there's ~~MasterCard~~ the Scoop bucket!
+There are something Scoop does not have, for everything else, there's ~~M@sterCard~~ the Scoop bucket!

 A bucket, in Scoop's term, is basically a repository consisting of multiple app manifests.
-I guess it's called a bucket because we are dealing with Scoop.
+I guess it's called a bucket because we are dealing with scoop.

 ![scoop and bucket from http://stewartdollhousecreations.com/]()

 Not all programs are enlisted in the default `main` bucket, a list of Scoop buckets can be found in the [scoop-directory](https://rasa.github.io/scoop-directory/).
-The most common one is the `scoop-extras`, so add that to our scoop using the following command.
+The most common one is the `scoop-extras`, so add that to our Scoop using the following command.

 ```commandline
 scoop bucket add extras